 The executive Directors of the Company participate in this plan.
-Further details can be found in the 2022 Directors' Remuneration Report, within the Annual Report and Accounts.
+Further details can be found in the Directors Remuneration Policy as set out in the Annual report and accounts 2022 (pages 120-130).

 The Plan delivers an annual award of performance shares, normally subject to a three-year performance period, with a subsequent two-year holding period.
 Performance targets are normally set annually for each three-year cycle by the Committee.